mo7amedElfadil/bidOps/docs/web.md

 - Navigation collapsed into a grouped mega menu dropdown so the header stays streamlined
 - Account settings page now manages your profile, password link, and personal notification preferences (tenant defaults still in Notifications admin)
 - Change request submissions now trigger change-request notifications for the bid owner so they see the next step immediately
+- Tender collector/reprocess runs now send a recommendations summary to notification recipients (defaults to all team members; admins can edit the list).
+Sales/Executive/Admin can manually send recommendations with scope/min-score criteria from the Available Tenders page.
 - Bid review dashboard (`/approvals/review`) summarizes pricing packs, approval chains, and lets the assigned reviewer finalize bids once every signature is captured
 - Opportunity pages include a submission checklist (tender bond submitted, mandatory forms completed, final combined PDF ready, compliance created, clarifications sent or N/A, pricing approved) with per-item notes and attachments
 - Post submission view (`/post-submission`) groups completed proposals or passed deadlines away from the active pipeline; board adds a “Post Submission” lane